Another dead end. Isaac swore, and regretted it.

 Isaac glanced back, looking a little surprised and a little uncomfortable.
 “I... sure.
 I’m excited.
 Are you?”

 Laura grinned.
 “I can’t wait.”

-Isaac opened his mouth a few times before laughing softly.
+Isaac opened and closed his mouth a few times before laughing softly.
 “You’re a good kid,” he said.
 “I should have come down sooner.
 Really gotten to know you.”

 Laura shrugged.
 “S’alright.
 It’s not like you were ignoring me.”